pbatard/libwdi/README.md

 * Automated driver files extraction, for both 32 and 64 bit platforms
 * Automated driver installation, including UAC elevation where necessary
 * Single library embedding all the required files
-* Supports all Windows platform from Windows XP to Windows 10
+* Supports Windows platform from Windows 7 to Windows 10

 Additional features
 -------------------